nomilous/in./README.md

 [&#9650;](#in)

-__unfortunately npm's search ignores the dots - this section of docs is therefore not valid__
+__unfortunately npm's search ignores the dots - this section is therefore not valid__

 Search npm for<br>
 <br>